Noah-Huppert/funkyboy-zone-backup/README.md

 configuration file under the modules name's.

 The names of these sub-sections do not matter.
 The only constraint is that they should be unique in that section.

+For example to configure a module named `ExampleModule` one could create a configuration section named `ExampleModule.Foo` or `ExampleModule.Bar`.

 ### Files
 The `Files` module backs up normal files.